 Since 1980, El Centro has awarded $498,350 in scholarship money to 556 deserving high school seniors.
 In 2020, 15 students benefited from the Scholarship Program.
 We are extremely proud of our unique program, which helps recipients with their post-secondary education.
 Students who are considered for scholarships must have both a Grade Point Average of 3.0 or higher and involvement in El Centro Hispano.
 They must complete an application form and write an essay.
 The essay and the student’s involvement at El Centro play an important role in determining how much money the Scholarship Committee allocates to each recipient.

-In addition to the above scholarships, El Centro Hispano has also awarded scholarships to the 15 college students who volunteer in the Lanza My Older Sister/My Older Brother (Mi Hermana Mayor/Mi Hermano Mayor) Mentoring Tutorial Program and Saturday Academy during the 2017-2018 school year.
-This is the 8th year that the college mentors/tutors have benefitted from these scholarships.
-El Centro has awarded $227,000 in scholarship money to 145 mentors/tutors.
+This year, in addition to the above scholarships, El Centro Hispano has also awarded scholarships to the 15 college students who volunteer in the Lanza My Older Sister/My Older Brother (Mi Hermana Mayor/Mi Hermano Mayor) Mentoring Tutorial Program and Saturday Academy and to the 18 high school students who helped in the program during the 2020-2021 school year.

 Previous scholarship recipients have “paid back” their scholarship to El Centro Hispano in many ways – by successfully completing their post-secondary education, by contributing to El Centro Hispano when they begin work after college, and by serving on our Board of Directors (two of our current Board members are former recipients).